radiasoft/Zgoubi-Workshop/Tutorials/Monday/TutMo3/Ex-4-DA/readme.md

 ## Instructions

-Here we find the dynamic aperture by tracking a single particle 200 turns in the KEK ring at a fixed momentum at increasing amplitudes.
+Here we find the dynamic aperture by tracking a fixed momentum single particle 200 turns in the KEK ring at increasing amplitudes using the PyZgoubi function scan_dynamic_aperture().
 The DA is defined as the highest stable amplitude before loss.
 In the example, the horizontal amplitude is increased while the vertical motion is always zero.

+The phase space coordinates at each stable amplitude are written to dynamic_aperture_coords.txt if plot_data=True is passed to scan_dynamic_aperture().

 At each amplitude the tune is found using FFT.
 The notebook *plot_DA_phasespace.ipynb* shows the phase space and tune at each amplitude.